DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 - Render states are separated from the executable code that improves the code structure.
   Shaders and pipeline states can be updated without the need to rebuild the application.

-In this tutorial we will use the render state packager to create an archive that contains all pipeline states required to perform path tracing.
+In this tutorial, we will use the render state packager to create an archive that contains all pipeline states required to perform basic path tracing.

 ## Path Tracing